Briefing with Our Analysts

 Why You Should Brief with Tambellini

-In addition to client-only research, information related to vendors is also available in public content.
-Tambellini analysts publish blogs, participate in webinars and create other content that provides helpful information to institutions.
+In addition to client-only research, vendor-related information may also appear in public content.
+Tambellini analysts publish blog posts, participate in webinars, and develop a variety of content with helpful information for institutions.
 Vendor briefings can ensure a vendor’s solutions are included in relevant content categories.

 How to Request a Vendor Briefing

-To submit a request for a vendor briefing, please complete the request form so that we can direct your request to the appropriate analyst(s).
-Your completed form will be routed to the appropriate analyst(s) within two business days.
-Within five business days, you will be notified if your request for a vendor briefing has been accepted.
+Complete the request form.
+Once submitted, we will route your request to the appropriate analyst(s) within two business days.
+You will be notified within five business days if your request for a vendor briefing has been accepted.

 Vendor briefings are typically scheduled within 2–4 weeks of an accepted request.
 If more than one analyst is required for a briefing, it will take longer to schedule.
 If there is timely market information to share, Tambellini will make every effort to accommodate a requested timeline.